Pasta Salad Recipe made easy! Just grab spiral pasta, any veggies on hand, and drizzle on a zesty two-ingredient Italian dressing.

 - Lift the top plate to reveal perfectly halved cherry tomatoes.

 Yay!
-So happy to hear this!
-Thanks Vanessa!
+So thrilled to hear this!
+Thanks Bear!